Today I show you the best school bullet journal ideas.

 I put a link down below to a blog post, where I share with you how to set your college goals with a bullet journal [with examples].

-Undoubtedly, bullet journal is a great way to keep track of all classes you participate this semester.
+Undoubtedly, the bullet journal is a great way to keep track of all classes you participate in this semester.

 Moreover, you can use a color-coding system by course and stay on track in a visual way.

 It’s so helpful, especially at the beginning before you learn your new schedule by heart.

 Additionally, having a timetable in a visual form of time blocks will help you schedule other college activities or a part-job.